 - Enjoy!

-Taking this easy Asian salad to go
+Take this easy Asian salad to go

 I love making this for my lunch in the office.
 The dressing does need to be refrigerated.

 To make this for your work lunch just mix all the ingredients together except the dressing.
-Pour your dressing into a separate container with a tight fitting lid.
+Pour your dressing into a separate container with a tight-fitting lid.

 When ready to eat, add your dressing to your salad and toss well.